algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

 The project will be developed in plain, portable, C language without using any external library besides C standard libraries.

-Project divided into virtual processor and interpreter:
+Project is divided into virtual processor and interpreter:

  1. Virtual processor components detailed:
       - 4 general-purpose registers